vinlin24/strutils/README.md

 ### mock

-Convert an input string into a version with alternative capitalization as used in sarcastic texting.
+Convert an input string into a version with alternating capitalization as used in sarcastic texting.

 EXAMPLES: